vicheatachea/software-engineering-project/README.md

 2. Open the project in IntelliJ IDEA or another Java IDE.

+3. Create the database in MariaDB by running the db_init.sql script located in the `src/main/resources` directory.

-3. Run the project by executing the `Main` class located in the `src/main/java` directory.
+4. Run the project by executing the `Main` class located in the `src/main/java` directory.